 Don’t Fall for Fads

-Vinegar: While vinegar is often hyped as a virus killer, there's no research to suggest it can fight coronavirus, and it's not on the list of EPA-recommended disinfectants, Khubchandani says.
+Vinegar: While cleaning with vinegar is often hyped as a more natural way to kill germs, there's no research to suggest it can fight coronavirus, and it's not on the list of EPA-recommended disinfectants, Khubchandani says.

 Essential oils: Ditto for essential oils.
 They may make your homemade cleaners smell better, but "there is a lack of evidence that one essential oil has so much of a broad antimicrobial killing range that it would be recommended to be used as a disinfectant," says Dean Davies, cleaning supervisor for Fantastic Services, a UK-based cleaning and sanitization company.